Whoaa512/starred/README.md

 - [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents) - TradingAgents: Multi-Agents LLM Financial Trading Framework
 - [ssrajadh/sentrysearch](https://github.com/ssrajadh/sentrysearch) - Semantic search over videos using Gemini Embedding 2 or Qwen3-VL.
 - [earthtojake/text-to-cad](https://github.com/earthtojake/text-to-cad) - A library of agent skills for CAD, CAE and CAM
-- [juyterman1000/entroly](https://github.com/juyterman1000/entroly) - AI context optimization platform for files, conversations, RAG, code, logs and AI agents with context compression, evidence preservation, content-addressed recovery and auditable Context Receipts.
+- [juyterman1000/entroly](https://github.com/juyterman1000/entroly) - Cut AI context cost without trusting the compressor.
+Every reduction is reversible, byte-exact recoverable, and carries an auditable receipt.
+Local-first, works through proxy, MCP, SDK, or agent wrapp
 - [browser-use/browser-harness](https://github.com/browser-use/browser-harness) - Browser Harness | Self-healing harness that enables LLMs to complete any task.
 - [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI that sees your screen, listens to your conversations and tells you what to do
 - [thewilloftheshadow/hermes-agent](https://github.com/thewilloftheshadow/hermes-agent) - The agent that grows with you